panyuwen/CCLE-drugResponse/README.md

 ## Change log
+### v0.0.3 beta

+merge elasticnet & bayes; options for featuresize; define a dataset for benchmark analysis

 ### v0.0.2

-fix some bugs
-more features included
+fix some bugs; more features included

 ### v0.0.1